Yanis-Kuune/get_notifier/README.md

   }
 }
 ```
-- Register it into the application
+- Register it into the application together with other DI parts
 __main.dart__
 ```dart
 import 'package:flutter/material.dart';